bulyonov/undertake.js/README.md

  .expects('integer', 'float')
  .returns('float');</pre>

 **Undertake.js** is able to provide parameters with verification functions.
 It validates several types "from a box".
-They are
+They are:
 - strings;
 - numbers;
 - float numbers;